10 Unique ways to market your website

 - Spread your net wider on social media: The big push in marketing is how to leverage social media.
 Many businesses make the mistake of building a chaotic following and pumping their website details to them at every available opportunity.
 It’s the quickest way to turn your following off – the clue is in the name, it’s social with a capital S. That means you have to build a relevant following, engage with them and you have to listen and respond as much as talking yourself.
 Don’t stick to just one platform either, explore others to find out how you can best use them to drive traffic to your site and pick up prospects.

 - Forget short keywords, explore long tail: When writing your content, articles and blog posts, many marketers will tell you to concentrate on a few, select keywords.
 The problem is that a lot of keyword marketing is overcrowded so that it is difficult to get noticed and appear on page one of Google or any other search engine.
-What may work better is if you go for long tail keywords.
-These are essentially three or four word expressions which will probably have a lot less enquiries because they are more specific.
-The up side is that they will bring highly relevant traffic to your site.
+What may work better is if you go for long-tail keywords.
+These are essentially three or four-word expressions which will probably have a lot fewer inquiries because they are more specific.
+The upside is that they will bring highly relevant traffic to your site.